-The security measures of the P5CC036V1D are designed to act as an integral part of the complete security system in order to strengthen the design as a whole.
-Several security measures are completely implemented and controlled in the hardware.
+The security measures of the P5CC037V0A are designed to act as an integral part of the complete security system in order to strengthen the design as a whole.
+Several security measures are completely implemented in and controlled by the hardware.
 Other security measures are controlled by the hardware and allow a configuration by software or software guided exceptions.
 With the different CPU modes and the memory management unit the TOE is intended to support multi-application projects.